Structure tensor Reynolds-averaged Navier-Stokes turbulence models with equivariant neural networks: Related Work

 \subsection{Equivariant neural networks}

-The architectures of equivariant neural networks are distinguished by the way in which they handle geometric attributes \cite{duval_hitchhikers_2024}.
-Some approaches use only scalar features, such as norms or triplet angles, as input to the network instead of higher-order tensors \cite{schutt_schnet_2017, gasteiger_directional_2022}.
-While this guaranties invariance to Euclidean transformations, it comes at the cost of expressivity.
-Moreover, pre-computation of the derived scalars becomes increasingly complex with an increasing number and tensor order of the inputs.
+The architectures of ENNs are distinguished by the way in which they handle geometric attributes \citep{duval_hitchhikers_2024}.
+Some approaches use only scalar features, such as norms or triplet angles, as input to the network instead of higher-order tensors \citep{schutt_schnet_2017,gasteiger_directional_2022}.
+While this guarantees invariance to Euclidean transformations, it comes at the cost of expressivity.
+Moreover, pre-computation of the derived scalars becomes increasingly complex with increasing numbers and tensor orders of the inputs.
 Alternatively, equivariant architectures aim to retain full geometric information by operating on tensors directly.
-The developments that most inform the present work include those in \cite{thomas_tensor_2018, weiler_3d_2018, brandstetter_geometric_2021, kondor_clebsch-gordan_2018}, which make use of the notion of irreducible representations.
+The developments that most inform the present work include those in \citep{thomas_tensor_2018,weiler_3d_2018,brandstetter_geometric_2021,kondor_clebsch-gordan_2018}, which make use of the notion of irreducible representations.
 Working directly with the fundamental building blocks of group representations provides a framework for generalizing equivariant operations to higher-order tensors, a task that is particularly relevant to RANS applications.
-ENNs have been used in particular to obtain state of the art property predictions in molecular dynamics simulations \cite{jumper_highly_2021, batzner_e3-equivariant_2022, zitnick_introduction_2020, dauparas_robust_2022}.
+ENNs have been used in particular to obtain state-of-the-art property predictions in molecular dynamics simulations \citep{jumper_highly_2021,batzner_e3-equivariant_2022,zitnick_introduction_2020,dauparas_robust_2022}.
 These results have demonstrated the efficacy of operating directly on geometric attributes.
 The TBM, discussed above, applies machine learning only to the \textit{invariant} parts of the problem, relying on analytical treatment of the \textit{equivariant} aspects offline.